Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Writing_Sending_Executing_XCM/pallet-xcm.md

 The XCM pallet is the bridge between the XCVM subsystem and the FRAME subsystem.

 ---

+## How XCM is expected to be used

+XCM is not intended to be written by end-users.

+Instead, _parachain developers_ write XCM programs, and package them up into FRAME extrinsics.

+Notes:

+We will see an example of this in the XCM pallet, with the teleport_assets and reserve_transfer_assets extrinsics.

+---
 <!-- Following slides are a quick overview of the pallet interface, focusing on the calls it exposes -->
 ## pallet-xcm